 FCC has a robust anti-bullying culture and has in place a comprehensive Behaviour for Learning Policy.

 Respect is a strong part of FCC and is part of its values.
 Students learn that their behaviours has an effect on their own rights and those of others.
 All members of the school community treat each other with respect and this is reiterated through its teaching and learning environments.
-The college is actively working towards the UNICEF Rights Respecting Schools Award and assemblies regularly focus on issues such as children’s rights to education and respect and their responsibilities towards each other with regard to religious and racial tolerance.
+The school is actively working towards the UNICEF Rights Respecting Schools Award and assemblies regularly focus on issues such as children’s rights to education and respect and their responsibilities towards each other with regard to religious and racial tolerance.

 Mutual respect is embraced throughout the curriculum by providing the opportunity for students to express their views in a safe environment.